SuperuserLabs/thankful/README.md

 - Bountysource: for creating an interesting way to fund open source development.
 - Flattr: for pioneering microtransactions/tipping.
 - Yours: for trying something crazy. (see video: ["Improving Content Quality with P2P Micropayments"](https://www.youtube.com/watch?v=EtYJ748LA1M))

+We've been keeping track of and learned about alternatives to Thankful that you can read about in [our wiki](https://github.com/SuperuserLabs/thankful/wiki/Alternatives).